t34-dev/t34-dev/README.md

 - [node-ts-starter](https://github.com/t34-dev/node-ts-starter): A package for quick start of backend projects on Node.js.

 **GO**
-- [go-field-alignment](https://github.com/t34-dev/go-field-alignment): Application for aligning fields in structures
+- [go-field-alignment](https://github.com/t34-dev/go-field-alignment): Application for aligning fields in structures.
-- [go-grpc-pool](https://github.com/t34-dev/go-grpc-pool): A package provides a connection pool for gRPC clients
+- [go-grpc-pool](https://github.com/t34-dev/go-grpc-pool): A package provides a connection pool for gRPC clients.
 - [go-svc-starter](https://github.com/t34-dev/go-svc-starter): A package for quickly starting a microservice.
-- [go-text-replacer](https://github.com/t34-dev/go-text-replacer): Replacing content in one iteration
+- [go-text-replacer](https://github.com/t34-dev/go-text-replacer): Replacing content in one iteration.

 ## A Bit About Me